caysusdilanrodrigues/NodeApp-Google-Kubernetes-Engine-conatiner-registry-/README.md

-# Deploy an Application to GKE (Google Kubernetes Engine) From the Image saved In Goodle Container Registry(GCR)
+# Deploy an Application to GKE (Google Kubernetes Engine) From the Image saved In Google Container Registry(GCR)

 This guide will walk you through deploying a simple Node.js application to Google Kubernetes Engine (GKE) using Docker and Kubernetes.